foureyes/csci-ua.0002-fall2015-008/classes/12/returning_values.markdown

 * the values that were passed in as arguments in the call to the function:
 	* can be accessed by the parameter names
 	* these names correspond to the position that they were in when the function was called
+* an optional __return__ statement that specifies to the function that it should give back a value
+* (most of the functions we write will have a return statement)
 </section>

 <section markdown="block">